An introduction to Trading Psychology

 Greed can affect traders in a number of ways.
 Some traders take profits to soon because they don’t want to lose them.
 Or, greed can cause traders to hold on to winning trades when they should exit them, it can also lead to trading positions that are too large for the relative account size.

 Revenge trading is another common side effect of emotion.
 This happens when a trader loses money and then tries to make it back quickly by increasing their trade size and taking random trades.
 This tends to end very badly for the trader!

 Many of the problems listed above are a result of trading positions that are too big.
 By reducing risk to the point that losses do not have an emotional effect, decision-making can be made based on what the market is doing and not due to emotionally-driven decisions.

 Keeping a journal – an effective way to curb impulsive behaviour

 Keeping a journal is another effective way to curb impulsive behaviour.
 If you force yourself to write down the reasons for each trade, it could help you spot the trades you are making for emotional reasons.
 In addition, if you make a note of your state of mind at the time of each trade, you will begin to see patterns in your behaviour and thinking.
 This will help you to be on guard when there’s a good chance you will make impulsive decisions.

-Education and books – probably the best solution
+Education and books – are probably the best solution

 Finally, there are lots of very good books on the subject of trading psychology.
 Trading in the Zone by Mark Douglas and The Daily Trading Coach by Brett Steenbarger is a good place to start.
 The more you read the more you will learn about the subject and the more you will be able to manage your weaknesses and exploit your strengths.